 Welcome to the world of indie publishing!
 Whether you’ve finished a book or you’re considering getting your ideas into the world, there are so many exciting opportunities.
 There are now many paths such as Amazon or the Blurb Bookstore for getting your ideas into the hands of your readers.
-Indie publishing differs from traditional publishing in that the gateway to getting your book out is much wider, but the costs are higher.
+Self-publishing differs from traditional publishing in that the gateway to getting your book out is much wider, but the costs are higher.
 So, how much does it cost to self-publish a book?
-There are 4 phases of the process where costs occur:
+There are 4 phases of the process where you’ll incur costs to publish a book:

 Remember that, with indie publishing, you retain the rights to all your content, but you have to pay to get that content produced.
-Traditional publishing will produce the content for free, but you have to get picked by a publisher, which can be a long, arduous journey that costs you your creative control, and the publisher owns your content at the end.
+Traditional publishing will produce the content for free, but you have to get picked up by a publisher, which can be a long, arduous journey that costs you your creative control.
+And then the publisher owns your content at the end.
+So, while each has their own advantages, you’ll need to understand the costs and establish your self-publishing book budget if you decide to go that route.

 Book Development Costs